digitalocean/Kubernetes-Starter-Kit-Developers/README.md

     kubectl -n ambassador wait --for condition=available --timeout=90s deploy -lproduct=aes
     ```

-### Defining the Hosts (Domains)
+### Defining the Domain and Hosts

-In a real world scenario each host maps to a service so we need a way to tell AES about our intentions - meet the [Host](https://www.getambassador.io/docs/edge-stack/1.13/topics/running/host-crd/) CRD.
+In a real world scenario each `host` maps to a `service` so we need a way to tell `AES` about our intentions - meet the [Host](https://www.getambassador.io/docs/edge-stack/1.13/topics/running/host-crd/) CRD.

 The custom `Host` resource defines how `Ambassador Edge Stack` will be visible to the outside world.
 It collects all the following information in a single configuration resource.
 The most relevant parts are:

-* The hostname by which `Ambassador Edge Stack` will be reachable
+* The `hostname` by which `Ambassador Edge Stack` will be reachable
 * How `Ambassador Edge Stack` should handle `TLS` certificates
 * How `Ambassador Edge Stack` should handle secure and insecure requests